AnyLog-co/documentation/Secure Network.md

 ### Step 10 - Assign limited privileges to nodes
 Use CLI(oper.1) - a user with privileges to assign permissions, provides limited permissions to the operator nodes.
-In the example below, roy assignes the policy named ***node basic permissions*** to the 2 operator nodes:
+In the example below, roy assign the policy named _node basic permissions_ to the 2 operator nodes:

 ```
 member_node1 = blockchain get member where id = node_001 bring ['member']['public_key']